A Wet room

 In general, there are

-two shapes of tiled floor gully - Linear (a
+three shapes of tiled floor gully - Linear (a

-long thin slot) or Square.
+long thin slot), Round or Square.

 |